-Our volunteers lead walking tours, offer virtual PowerPoint tours for groups meeting off-site, lead Cemetery Volunteer Mornings, and are helping to fund and publicize a major tree and shrub identification and labeling project.
-Almost 700 Green Hill trees and shrubs are formally identified and labeled so far!
-With permission from the City of Greensboro's Green Hill Cemetery Superintendant, we encourage projects that offer respectful respite and appreciation of Green Hill Cemetery as a historical, horticultural, and urban ecological asset.
+With permission from the City of Greensboro's Cemetery Superintendant, we encourage projects that offer respectful respite and appreciation of Green Hill Cemetery as a historical, horticultural, and urban ecological asset.

-New in September 2017!
-Visit http://arcg.is/1qbv48 to access a City of Greensboro Geographical Information System (GIS) application introducing you to over 900 trees and shrubs in Green Hill Cemetery!
+New in 2017 -- visit http://arcg.is/1eiPS8 to access a City of Greensboro Geographical Information System (GIS) application introducing you to over 900 trees and shrubs now formally identified and labeled, including their GPS locations in Green Hill Cemetery!
 This project reflects the combined efforts of a professional botanist volunteer, City of Greensboro GIS staff, and City of Greensboro Cemetery staff, coordinated by Friends of Green Hill Cemetery.
 Whether you're sitting at a computer or visiting Green Hill with your cell phone, you now may learn about the genus and species and common name of specific trees and shrubs in Green Hill, with links to additional botanical information.
 Thanks to all who made this unique resource possible!

 For more information about the cemetery visit our Resources page.

-Green Hill Cemetery, established in the mid-1800's by the City of Greensboro, is enlivened today by it's visitors, flora, and fauna, providing a park-like setting for remembrance, contemplation, respite, and education about local history, people, and nature.
+Green Hill Cemetery was established in the mid-1800's by the City of Greensboro.
+Managed by the Greensboro Parks & Recreation Department, today Green Hill is enlivened by visitors, flora, and fauna, providing a park-like setting for remembrance, contemplation, respite, and education about local history, people, and nature.

-Friends of Green Hill Cemetery is a volunteer-lead organization formed in 2009 to provide historical tours, work in, and raise funds for enhancement of the plantings and structures within Green Hill Cemetery -- Greensboro NC's oldest public cemetery of over 50 acres adjacent to downtown Greensboro.
+Friends of Green Hill Cemetery (FoGHC) is a volunteer-lead organization formed in 2009 to provide historical tours, do a wee bit of weeding, and raise funds for enhancement of the plants and structures within Green Hill Cemetery -- Greensboro NC's oldest active public cemetery of over 50 acres adjacent to downtown Greensboro.